logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/cluster_creation.md

 </p>

 ### Step 7 Managed Containers
-Hopsworks can integrate with Amazon Elastic Kubernetes Service (EKS) and Amazon Elastic Container Registry (ECR) to launch Python jobs, Jupyter servers, and ML model servings on top of Amazon EKS.
-For more detail on how to set up this integration refer to [Integration with Amazon EKS and Amazon ECR](eks_ecr_integration.md).
+Hopsworks can integrate with Amazon Elastic Kubernetes Service (EKS) to launch Python jobs, Jupyter servers, and ML model servings on top of Amazon EKS.
+For more detail on how to set up this integration refer to [Integration with Amazon EKS](eks_ecr_integration.md).
 <p align="center">
   <figure>
     <a  href="../../../assets/images/setup_installation/managed/aws/eks-hopsworks-create-cluster-2.png">